 Chapter 901:5-58 Walnut Twig Beetle

-(A) To prevent the spread of walnut twig beetle and associated disease known as thousand cankers into the state of Ohio, the states of Arizona, California, Colorado, Idaho, Nevada, New Mexico, Oregon, Utah, Tennessee and Washington are quarantined.
+(A) To prevent the spread of the destructive pest walnut twig beetle and associated disease known as thousand cankers , the states of Arizona, California, Colorado, Idaho, Nevada, North Carolina, New Mexico, Ohio, Oregon, Pennsylvania, Utah, Virginia, Tennessee and Washington are quarantined.

 (B) Under authority of division (B) of section 927.71 of the Revised Code, the director of agriculture may extend a regulated area to include additional portions of a quarantined area either: